Temporary Emergency Transit Lanes

 Transportation is Required for Economic Recovery

 Without transportation, there is no recovery.
 Our economy cannot function without employees being able to get to work and customers being able to access shops, restaurants and services.
 If just a fraction of the people riding transit before the crisis begin driving alone, traffic congestion will be so bad that it could paralyze San Francisco’s economic recovery.
 From our bus operators to grocery store and healthcare providers, we are committed to getting essential workers to their destinations safely.
 These are the people most at risk when traffic congestion comes roaring back and gridlock threatens our streets.
 Muni must be an effective option that moves people who are dependent on transit while reducing traffic congestion for those who need to drive, helping our economy to get back on its feet.

 Protecting Muni Customers with Transit Lanes

 Creating temporary emergency transit lanes helps protect public health by reducing crowding and improving Muni customer travel times as buses are kept out of traffic.
 Transit lanes allow buses to complete routes in less time and return back into service more quickly.
 This enables us to provide more service with the same number of buses.
-That means with our limited resources, Muni can pick up customers more frequently to reduce crowding and provide more space onboard to maintain distance.
+That means with our limited resources, Muni can pick up customers more frequently to reduce crowding and provide more space onboard.
 Customers also reduce their possible exposure to COVID-19 when their travel time is shortened.